zm3d3ni/ngx-international-phone-number2/README.md

     noUSCountryCode: Boolean to suppress +1 country code for US numbers in model (defaults to true)

+    autoTouch: Boolean to touch model upon each keystroke, otherwise touch model upon input blur or valid phone (defaults to false)

 ## Troubleshooting:
 If you are getting error "Can't resolve 'google-libphonenumber'" while building with aot, try to install google-libphonenumber.
 Run npm install google-libphonenumber@3.0.9 --save